 If you’re moving more than one car with your house load, don’t waste money and time driving that one too.
 Look into renting a trailer to hitch behind the moving truck to tow your car on, which is cheaper than driving that vehicle too.
 Not to mention, it saves the wear and tear your extra vehicle would encounter with a cross country drive.
 Also worth a look is hiring a shipping company to ship your vehicle to your final destination.
 But, just like moving and rental companies, make sure you do your homework first.

-Embarking on a cross country move can be a very exciting, and a sometimes stressful experience.
+Embarking on a long distance move can be a very exciting, and a sometimes stressful experience.
 Add children and pets into the mix, and the emotional toll can be a big one.
 Make sure you lower levels of stress by employing the best cost savings strategies for the trip.

-Plan ahead, purge what you don’t want or need, look into low cost eating options, and pack with recycled materials.
-You’re wallet won’t feel so depleted when you get to where you’re going.
+Plan ahead, purge what you don’t want or need, look into low-cost eating options, and pack with recycled materials.
+Your wallet won’t feel so depleted when you get to where you’re going.
 And your mental health will be that much more intact when you’ve completed your adventure.